Turkey Trouble by Wendi Silvano

 Below is my sample.
 I used crayons to color the turkey and foam flower stickers to decorate it.

-If you would like to print out a copy of the turkey paper please click on the picture below.
+If you would like to print out a free copy of the turkey paper please click on the picture below.

 P.S.
 Please read my post from last year about Turkey Claus, Wendi Silvano's second Turkey book.
 Please click on the picture.